'Hungary committed to keep its promises in order to access EU funds' CanIndia News

 The Hungarian government promised the setting up of an independent anti-corruption institution to monitor the use of EU funds as well as steps to make the legislative process more transparent.

-“The government made a total of 17 promises, and some bills have already been submitted to the parliament, while others will follow next Monday and Friday,” Navracsics said.
+“The government made a total of 17 promises, and some bills have already been submitted to Parliament, while others will follow next Monday and Friday,” Navracsics said.

 “We are working to ensure that the Hungarian people receive the resources they are entitled to!”
 Varga posted on her Facebook page.